microsoft/fast/README.md

 # FAST-DNA
 Fast, adaptive, secure, and timeless design network architecture.

-A design architecture for the web that uses variables for property values to enable real-time updating of user experiences based on changing inputs.
+A design architecture for the web that enables real-time updating of user experiences based on changing inputs.

 ## Policies
 ### Contributions